The EBC Trek from Phaplu

-It is an alternative trek route towards EBC without flying to Lukla. the countryside, and fascinating for its glimpses into rural Nepali life and fare fewer tourists than the Khumbu above Lukla.
+It is an alternative trek route towards EBC without flying to Lukla.
+The countryside, and fascinating for its glimpses into rural Nepali life and fare fewer tourists than the Khumbu above Lukla.
 If you don’t have a long time or want to explore less crowded hiking in the Khumbu region Phaplu flight is the best way.
 Even, the flight is canceled you have a choice to drive by off-road jeep during the summer and wintertime, within a day drive you will reach Kathmandu.
 After the flight, you will enter the Sherpa community and hike to Junbeshi village.
 A classical village of Sherpas and monastery with a breathtaking view of villages.

 After a few days of a trek from Junbashi, Nunthala, Kharikhola, Bupsa, and Paiya you will connect the popular trail to Namche village.
 After that, keep continuing trek up to Everest Base Camp and back to Lukla then fly out to Kathmandu.

 The Everest high passes trek is great Himalayan challenge hike goes over 5,000 meters passes in the Khumbu region.
 The trek will remain forever in the brain and soul of trekkers who dare to undertake it and accomplishes it.
 The high passes trek designed only for experienced trekkers who can endure extreme alpine conditions.
 And, digest altitude, crosses over three passes Kongma La Pass (5,535/18,159 ft), Cho La Pass (5,420m/17,782ft) and Renjo La Pass (5,340m/17,520ft).
+The trek is know as the longest trek in Everest that traverse Kalapatthar, EBC Gokyo Lake and Namche Bazaar.

 Main Highlights of Everest High Pass Trek are: